Last Updated | November 24, 2022

 - Sports Injuries

-Telemedicine services vary greatly depending on the speciality.
+Telemedicine services vary greatly depending on the specialty.
 A surgeon could use telemedicine to check on patients after surgery to make absolutely sure their wounds aren’t infected.
-To give birth control counselling, a gynaecologist could employ a live telemedicine system.
+To give birth control counseling, a gynecologist could employ a live telemedicine system.
 Patients can have live video chats with endocrinologists to discuss current lab findings and ask questions.